rpm-software-management/dnf/doc/command_ref.rst

     Show detailed information about the package.

 ``-l, --list``
-    Show list of files in the package.
+    Show the list of files in the package.

 ``-s, --source``
-    Show package source RPM name.
+    Show the package source RPM name.

 ``--changelogs``
-    Print package changelogs.
+    Print the package changelogs.

 ``--conflicts``
     Display capabilities that the package conflicts with.
 Same as ``--qf "%{conflicts}``.

 ``--depends``
-    Display capabilities that the package depends on, enhances, recommends, suggests, or supplements.
+    Display capabilities that the package depends on, enhances, recommends, suggests or supplements.

 ``--enhances``